-As you can see in Table 6, File A obtains the higher precision (89.1%) when the MIDWP with the expansion of abbreviations is employed.
-However, as seen in Table 7, File C obtains it (89.4%) when the JC without the expansion of abbreviations is used.
+As you can see in Table 7, file A obtains the higher precision (89.1%) when the MIDWP with the expansion of abbreviations is employed.
+File B obtains the higher precision (77.1%) with the CSM and the expansion of abbreviations (Table 9).
+As seen in Table 8, file C obtains it (89.4%) when the JC without the expansion of abbreviations is used.
+Finally, file D achieves the best precision (76.1%) when the MIDWP with the expansion of abbreviations is used (Table 7).